setiQuest/ML4SETI/README.md

 **Can I participate in the hackathon remotely?**

-We are hoping to livestreaming the talks and to share any slides that are presented.
+We are hoping to live-stream the talks and to share any slides that are presented.
 In this way, you can partially observe what is happening during the hackathon.
 All material and information that you will need to do the work will be available online, of course.
-You can participate with teams at the hackathon (and communicate wit your team via Slack).
+You can participate with teams at the hackathon (and communicate with your team via Slack).
-However, we cannot ship any prizes or give-aways to teams that are entirely remote and we cannot support presentations of work for remote teams.
+However, we cannot ship any prizes or event swag to participants that are remote and we cannot support presentations of work for remote teams.
+At least one team member must be at the hackathon in order to present your work and win a prize.

 ## Other Reading